Kerala Muslim Jamaat holds protest against appointment of Sriram Venkitaraman as Alappuzha District Collector | Headlines

 Kerala Muslim Jamaat holds protest against appointment of Sriram Venkitaraman as Alappuzha District Collector

-Kerala Muslim Jamaat held a protest rally against the appointment of Sriram Venkitaraman, accused in the case of killing a journalist KM Bashir, as Alappuzha District Collector.
+Kerala Muslim Jamaat held a protest rally against the appointment of Sriram Venkitaraman, accused in the death of journalist KM Bashir, as Alappuzha District Collector.

 - Country: